ppy/osu-wiki/wiki/Ranking_criteria/en.md

 ## AI policy

-At its core, we want osu! to remain a space to celebrate human creativity.
-The community should also remain welcoming to artists.
+The core intent of these rules is allowing osu! to remain a space to celebrate human creativity, and its community a welcoming one to artists.
 Allowing exclusively human-created songs, artwork, and beatmaps goes hand-in-hand with these goals.
-The following rules will likely evolve over time.

 Any cases not covered will be handled on a case-by-case basis and may result in subsequent updates to the rules.

 - **A beatmap's hit objects, hitsounds and timing must be created exclusively by direct human input without the use of any generative tooling.** Creating beatmaps is a fundamentally creative process, so using shortcuts like generative AI is unacceptable for ranking.
-- **Beatmap images[^beatmap-images] which are substantially AI-generated must not be used.**
+- **Any image assets in the beatmap and its description which are substantially AI-generated must not be used.**
   - Unacceptable examples include:
     - Direct outputs from generative AI programs.
     - Generative AI outputs with human graphic design or editing.